plotly/dash-labs/docs/demos/dashlabs_docs/pages/multi_page_apps/overview.md

 - Make it possible to specify a list of URLs that will be redirected to the page.
 - Make it possible to add arbitrary page information to `dash.page_registry`
 - Display a “404 Not Found” page if someone enters an invalid URL
-- Handle query strings in the URL and pass the parameters from the URL to the layout function
+- Pass a dictionary of query strings in the URL to the layout function
-- Handle variables in the pathname and will pass the variable to the layout function.
+- Pass a dictionary of variables from the pathname to the layout function.

 ### Usage